TOP

 This academic society quarterly publishes The Korean Journal of Clinical Psychology, which is registered at the Korea Research Foundation, and holds an academic feast of various symposiums, workshops, membership training, and case presentations through the four academic conferences (Spring, Summer, Fall, Winter) conducted every year.
 In Spring of 2007, a symposium on The Current State of Affairs of the Community Mental Health Project and Its Task was held at the Dae-gu Inter-Burgo Hotel in Fall 2007, symposiums on The Meeting of Clinical Psychology and Mass Culture and Strengthening the Social Safety Net Through Cl inical Psychology and Its Application on Special Issues are to be held.
 This academic society is striving to enhance the expertise of its members by organizing twelve subsections of study groups, and is answering to the needs of this rapidly changing era by keeping ten standing committees and one temporary committee.

 Division 2.
-Counseling
+Korean Counseling Psychological Association

 Ever since the Korean Counseling Psychological Association was launched as a division of the Korean Psychological Association and developed into its current form, all members have constantly strived to learn and develop the theories and practices of counseling and psychotherapy in order to promote the mental health of our society, and to prevent and treat many problems individuals go through in our rapidly changing society.